 Understanding the role of latency in banana bunchy top virus symptom expression (BA19002)

-What’s it all about?
+What was it all about?

 Filling these knowledge gaps will assist industry in maximising the effectiveness and cost-efficiency of the bunchy top control program, which is implemented through inspection staff for the benefit of banana growers and biosecurity agencies.
-Learn more about the current levy-funded control program Banana bunchy top virus project, phase 4 – national surveillance and education (BA18000).

 This project was a strategic levy investment in the Hort Innovation Banana Fund